Frijol/climate-change/GLOSSARY.md

 hydrocarbon gas liquids: produced from unrefined natural gas, they have high energy density and sit on the gas/liquid boundary [EIA factsheet on HGL](https://www.eia.gov/energyexplained/index.cfm?page=hgls_home)

 ## HVDC
-High voltage DC power
+high voltage DC power

 ## hybrid parks
-Co-located farms for multiple renewable energy types, esp. wind and solar
+co-located farms for multiple renewable energy types, esp. wind and solar

+## hydrophones
+microphones that detect sound waves under water

 ## hydrostatic head
 a stable level from which water has to fall before the point where power is generated